JLospinoso/gargoyle/README.md

 auto gadget_memory = get_gadget(use_mshtml, gadget_pic_path);
 ```

-Every 5 seconds, gargoyle will pop up an empty message box then unmark itself executable.
+Every 15 seconds, gargoyle will pop up a message box.
+When you click ok, gargoyle sets up the tail calls to mark itself non-executable and to wait for the timer.
 For fun, use [Sysinternals's excellent VMMap tool](https://technet.microsoft.com/en-us/sysinternals/vmmap.aspx) to examine when *gargoyle*'s PIC is executable.
 If a message box is active, *gargoyle* will be executable.
 If it is not, *gargoyle* should not be executable.
 The PIC's address is printed to `stdout` just before the harness calls into the PIC.

 # More information
 Blog post coming soon at [lospi.net](https://jlospinoso.github.io/).